-6.1 Common Sampler Problems
+9.7.1 Common Sampler Problems

-6.1.1 Missed Tuesday sample change.
+9.7.1.1 Missed Tuesday or Alternative Day Sample Change

 - a.
 If there are remaining sampling days in the week, remove the exposed filters as would normally be done and put in the clean filters that were to have been installed on the last change day.
 Make a note on the logsheet. - b.
 If the week is completely missed, remove the exposed filters as normal but do not put in the filters for the missed week (keep the missed samples in the shipping box).
 Install the cartridges labeled for the current week.
-On the logsheet for the unused cartridges, note that they were not used and the reason for not using them.
+On the logsheet for the unused cartridges, note that they were not used and the reason for not using them was that the week was missed.

-6.1.2 The display is blank.
+9.7.1.2 The Display is Blank

 - a.
 Power may be off. - i.
 Check the main circuit breaker; turn it off and on if you are unsure if it has tripped. - ii.
-Reboot the power to the controller by disconnecting its power cord for a few seconds and reconnecting it.
-If there are blue LED lights blinking on the front display, wait until these lights stop blinking. - iii.
+Reboot the power to the controller by disconnecting its power cord for a few (>30) seconds and reconnecting it.
+If there are blue LED lights blinking on

+- the front CPU card even after the power is disconnected please wait until these lights stop blinking. - iii.
 Check the Tripp Lite (or equivalent) surge suppressor that the sampler is plugged into (this may be located inside the pump enclosure).
-There should be a two green lights on the surge suppressor. - iv.
+There should be a two green lights on the surge suppressor.
+If no lights are on, remove the surge suppressor and plug controller directly to the outlet.
+If this fixes the issue notify UC Davis to send you a new surge suppressor. - iv.
 Check the power cord for the sampler.
 This black or gray cord runs from the base of the control module to the power surge suppressor.
 If it is unplugged, reconnect it. - v.
 If you are still not sure if power is on: - (a) Unplug one of the pumps from its gray relay box.
 Relay box will have either red and yellow, green and blue, or orange tape on it. - (b) Plug the pump power cord directly into the power surge suppressor.
 The pump will start if there is power. - (c) Plug the pump back into the duplex outlet box.